• Skip to primary navigation

 • Carefully pipe icing in the inside corner edges to secure the front piece.

-• Add extra icing to the edges, corner, inside and out.
+• Add extra icing to the edges and corners, inside and out.

-• Let stand for a 3-4 minutes allowing the royal icing to set up a bit before adding the roof pieces.
+• Let stand for 3-4 minutes, allowing the royal icing to set up a bit before adding the roof pieces.

 • Pipe icing along all the edges you will be setting a roof piece on.

-• Pipe icing along the places the second roof piece will be sitting.
+• Pipe icing along the places where the second roof piece will be sitting.

-• Carefully place the second roof piece on, holding in place for a moment.
+• Carefully place the second roof piece on, holding it in place for a moment.

 • Pipe icing and add the door wherever you like.